 Where can you discover nature around Valencia?

-El Saler, with its Albufera nature park, offers a great nature getaway close to the city.
+El Saler, with its Albufera Natural Park, offers a beautiful nature escape near the city.

 Sources: Wikipedia, Google maps, Idealista